 To request approval of an FES device for a VR customer with spinal cord injury, the VR counselor:

+consults with the VR Manager;

-consults with the Central Office program specialist for physical disabilities about the clinical criteria; and
+consults with the state office program specialist for physical disabilities about the clinical criteria; and

-submits a courtesy case to vr.medicalservices@twc.state.tx.us for the medical director to review.
+submits a courtesy case to vr.medicalservices@twc.state.tx.us for the state medical director to review.

 Managers may not make exceptions to any part of the FES devices policy.